 Natasha’s Law is in full force after coming into effect on the 1st of October 2021, helping to protect those with allergies when purchasing PPDS (prepacked for direct sale) food.

-It doesn’t need to be complicated for customers or operators.
+The reality is, it doesn’t need to be complicated for customers or operators.
 With connected technology in place, managing and communicating accurate allergen information can be easy and efficient.
 Here’s how.

-Build easy to manage allergen profiles
+Build easy-to-manage allergen profiles

-- Assign vital precautionary labels against menu items such as contains, may contain and traces of, alongside dietary labels including gluten-free, halal, kosher, vegetarian, vegan, alcohol free and many others.
+- Assign vital precautionary labels against menu items such as contains, may contain and traces of, alongside dietary labels including gluten-free, halal, kosher, vegetarian, vegan, alcohol-free and many others.

 - When saving a recipe in Kobas Cloud, the system will recognise if no allergens have been assigned and prompt the user to take action by selecting one of the following options: